Multiquark clustering in neutron-star matter from color-spin molecular dynamics: RESULTS

 In summary, among the sampled values explored, one sampled case provides the best overall consistency with all three criteria---(i) strangeness onset at $\sim 2n_0$, (ii) the causality condition, and (iii) the mass-radius (MR) relation, i.e. Eqs.~(\ref{eq: g_qs_cnst1})-(\ref{eq: g_qs_cnst3})---namely the best-performing sampled point,

 We emphasize that this value is the best-performing one within the discrete sampled set considered in this work, not a unique best-fit parameter.
-It should be regarded as provisional, since re-optimization after introducing additional attractive channels---such as a $\sigma^\ast$---could shift it.
+It should be regarded as provisional, since the continuously allowed interval around this value has not yet been mapped out and could be modified once additional physics is incorporated, for example an attractive $qK$ channel or a fully relativistic extension in which both the interaction terms and the kinetic energy are treated on the same relativistic footing.
+Future neutron-star observations, especially if radius determinations converge more decisively toward either smaller or larger values, should provide a stronger empirical restriction on the allowed range.